Paulinaa02/DDoS_Detection_Analysis/README.md

 ## 📁 Dataset

 The dataset used in this project is derived from the **CICEV2023** collection, which includes logs from EV charging stations during both standard operation and simulated DDoS attacks.

-The dataset required preprocessing due to the following reasons:
+The dataset required preprocessing for various reasons in order to be properly prepared for machine learning.
-- Original files had features stored in rows instead of columns.
-- Some data lacked labels.
-- The structure was inconsistent.

 To streamline usage, I provide two preprocessed `.txt` files for direct use:
 - **`CORRECT_ID.txt`** – Contains combined and labeled data from attacks and normal sessions, using valid EV identifiers but with invalid keys.